diegomello/ws-DevEspecial/README.md

 # Casa Criativa

-- Site desenvolvido no Workshop da Rocketseat
+- Built on Rockeseat Workshop
-- Documentação em atualização de acordo com o andamento do Workshop
+- The document will be updated as the project evolves

 ## Summary